 Now , We have created the ports .Lets connect them to the related set of Pixel LED reference points .
-But , First we need to turn on some snap settings .Because , Unlike circles , these text doesn’t have a center .
+But , First we need to turn on some snap settings .Because , Unlike circles , Text doesn’t have a center point .
 They have nodes .So , Lets start by enabling snap to nodes settings .

 • Click on the “Line Tool” from the left toll bar and click on the center of the first pixel LED reference that you wants to connect to the port .

 • Now move the mouse cursor towards the bottom of the “P” character of the port label that you wants to connect it to .
-You will see a tool text “node’ .
-Then click .
+You will see a tool text “node”.
+Click when you see that tool text.
 This will snap the other end of the line to the bottom node of the “P” character .